LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Fix accessibility issues for empty links and buttons
 - Add `IconWithSrText` component for use on buttons and links that are only icons
+- Add some alt text to a few images

 ### version 7.33.2
 *Released*: 29 April 2026